 - Three recommendation letters or three recommendation forms

 - Career goals essay (Where do you hope to be professionally in five years?)

-- Send in all of your Grad College forms and assistantship information to Wendy Vaughn.
+- Send the assistantship application forms to Wendy Vaughn.

 - There is a checklist available at the bottom of the page to help you keep track of required information.

 - All materials must be submitted by January 15